Nasrin-Farokhi/Nasrin-Farokhi/README.md

   <img src="https://img.shields.io/badge/Climate--Adaptive--Forestry-critical" />
 </p>

-🎓 I hold a master's degree in Forest Ecology and Silviculture.
-My M.Sc. research focused on the morphological and physiological responses of *Populus deltoides* clones under drought stress.
-I earned a thesis score of **19.38/20**, the second-highest in my department, and published two Persian conference papers and one peer-reviewed journal article.
+🎓 The candidate earned a master's degree in Forest Ecology and Silviculture, with research focused on the morphological and physiological responses of Populus deltoides clones under drought stress.
+The thesis received a score of 19.38/20 (the second-highest in the department) and led to the publication of two conference papers in Persian and one peer-reviewed journal article.

-🔬 While my thesis analyses were based on one-way and two-way ANOVA using SPSS, in recent years I have pursued structured training in R programming, with a focus on ecological modeling and data analysis.
+🔬 Although the thesis analyses were based on one-way and two-way ANOVA using SPSS, structured training in R programming has recently been pursued, with an emphasis on ecological modelling and data analysis.

 ---

 ## 🌱 Research Interests

 - Drought response and resilience in forest tree species
 - Forest ecophysiology under climate change
 - Tree phenology and environmental cues
 - Species Distribution Modeling (SDM)